Analysis | So what is the Neera Tanden standard?

 Grenell was dinged for these tweets in 2012.
 He apologized for (and deleted) many of them, saying they were meant to be funny but might have failed on that count.

 “It’s certainly never my intention to hurt anyone’s feelings,” Grenell said during his 2017 confirmation hearing.
-“Anybody who knows me knows that I am very caring person and very sensitive person, and I also appreciate good humor.
+“Anybody who knows me knows that I am a very caring person and very sensitive person, and I also appreciate good humor.
 Unfortunately, there are times where what was intended to be humorous turned out to be not so humorous.”

 His output in the years between 2012 and his 2018 confirmation was more focused on attacking the media, but in that distinction, there were few parallels in conservative social media.
 Grenell was a particularly brutal combatant — to the point where journalist Daniel Dale remarked upon his confirmation that, for the first time, “a Twitter troll has been made an ambassador.”